European Bonds: Warning Knell Or Cause For Celebration?

 Source: Investing.com

 Only Irish Gilts look overpriced on this metric.
 Personally, I do not believe the yield differentials exhibited in 2009 were justified: but the market has been proving me wrong since long before the introduction of the Euro in 1999.
 Some of you may remember my 1996 article on the difference between US municipal bond yields and pre-Euro government bond yields of those nations joining the Euro.
-I feared for the German tax payer then.
+I feared for the German taxpayer then.
 I still do now.

 I expect the yield on Bunds to slowly rise as the ECB follows the lead of the Federal Reserve, but this does not mean that higher yielding European bond markets will necessarily follow suit.
 I continue to look for opportunities to buy Bonos versus BTPs if they approach parity, but I feel I have missed the best of the Greek convergence trade for this year.
 Hopes that the IMF will desist in their demands for continued austerity has buoyed Greek bonds for some while.
 The majority of this anticipated good news is probably already in the price.
 If you are long Greek bonds then Irish Gilts might offer a potential hedge against the return of a Eurozone crisis, although the differential in volatility between the two markets will make this an uncomfortable trade in the meanwhile.